 The solution is to update the macOS on the relevant device, and there are a few ways to do that.
 Before updating the operating system, it might also be worth cleaning up any unnecessary and duplicate files, folders, videos, apps, and backups taking up too much space.

 Delete system junk and outdated caches

 Outdated caches created by your apps often cause various software conflicts.
-The good news, you can delete those and refresh your Mac experience.
+The good news is that you can delete those and refresh your Mac experience.
 One way to clean up a Mac and improve its performance is one of the most powerful and popular Mac cleaner apps on the market.
-CleanMyMac X is notarized by Apple as a safe app to use on the latest macOS.
+CleanMyMac X is notarized by Apple as a safe app to use on the latest macOS versions.

 - Run CleanMyMac X — you can download a free version here.

-- Within the scan, it should show you any files and other junk and clutter that needs deleting.
+- After the scan, it will show you any files and other junk and clutter that should be deleted.

-In my case, I was able to shave 5.3 GB of useless junk from my drive.
-What else you can do when faced with a problem connecting two Macs is to update all your software.
+Another thing to do when faced with a problem connecting two Macs is to update all your software.
 Normally, developers release patches for earlier discovered incompatibilities, so having everything up to date is a way to go.

 Your Mac may need to restart once the updates are nearing completion.
 Once your Mac has restarted, syncing with another device, either using iCloud or a third-party app, shouldn't be a problem anymore.